Kodaikanal mercury poisoning: Workers' health problems

 In February 2006, a group of ex-employees of the factory approached the Madras High Court seeking directions for conducting a fresh health survey and providing economic rehabilitation.
 A year later, the Madras High Court constituted a five-member expert committee, with representatives from ITRC, AIIMS and NIOH to decide whether the alleged health conditions of the workers and their families were related to mercury exposure, and recommend whether there was need for a new health study.
 The Committee after examining the ex-workers, questioning the Hindustan Unilever Limited (HUL) officials and after a visit to the factory in October 2007 submitted its report suggesting that there is "no sufficient evidence to link the current clinical condition of the factory workers to the mercury exposure in the factory in the past".
 Accepting the report, the Madras High Court ruled out the need for any fresh health study.
 In the meantime, the Ministry of Labour and Employment, which is also a respondent in the case before the Madras High Court conducted a detailed study by a team comprising experts from various fields found that there is prima facie evidence to suggest that not only the workers of the factory, but even the children of the workers, have suffered because of exposure to mercury.
 The Ministry submitted its report to the Madras High Court in 2011.
 It also recommended setting up a Board to examine the extent of damage or disability suffered by workers and their children because of exposure to mercury, and based on the assessment of the Board workers can approach the Employment Compensation Commissioner to seek compensation.

+Following the release of Sofia Ashraf's 'Kodikanal Won't', a protest against corporate pollution, the song racked up significant attention, prompting a personal response from the CEO of Unilever in 2015.
+The video was followed by an aggressive social media campaign, calling for a boycott of the company's products.
+Ashraf's song brought attention to the demands of swift mercury clean-up and compensation to the 1,045 workers affected by the poisoning.
+The song was popularly deamed as underscoring the power of social media and mainstream traction to hold corporations accountable, demanding justice to the affected groups and communities.

-In March 2016, Hindustan Unilever entered into an out of court settlement with its ex-employees to provide “undisclosed” ex-gratia payment, in addition to long-term health and well-being benefits, to 511 of its former workers of the thermometer factory who were exposed to toxic mercury vapour.
+In March 2016, Hindustan Unilever entered into an out of court settlement with its ex-employees to provide "undisclosed" ex-gratia payment, in addition to long-term health and well-being benefits, to 511 of its former workers of the thermometer factory who were exposed to toxic mercury vapour.
 Accordingly, the ex-employees withdrew the 'class action litigation' before the Madras High Court and the High Court of Justice, London.